Learning from Imperfect Data: Robust Inference of Dynamic Systems using Simulation-based Generative Model: Methodological Details

 Because the units of the two loss functions are generally not equal, biases may arise while minimizing them (\cref{equation:loss_data}-\cref{equation:loss_phy}).
 To avoid this, two positive weights, $\alpha$ and $\beta$, are introduced.
-This enables training to be performed by minimizing the total loss function, $L(\theta_h)$, which is defined as the weighted sum of the two loss functions using $\alpha$ and $\beta$, as follows: Detailed values for selecting $N_p, \alpha$, and $\beta$ are provided in SI Appendix, Table S1.
+This enables training to be performed by minimizing the total loss function, $L(\theta_h)$, which is defined as the weighted sum of the two loss functions using $\alpha$ and $\beta$, as follows: Detailed values for selecting $N_p, \alpha$, and $\beta$ are provided in \cref{table:network settings:hyperpinn}.